Srinivas1258/ML-DL/README.md

   In ml model if we run the same code again to reduce the loss -foolishness U have to update the code to reduce the loss(change hyper parameters)

+  As learning rate increases ,weights increases.(set the learning rate that is required (not too high or not low)

+   batch size will have a simple effect on the rate of convergence.
+As with learning rate, the optimal batch size is problem dependent      and can be found using hyperparameter tuning

+   More hidden layer means more hierarchies features .(more complex the model is)